prebys/vxi11-daq/scopedaq-tds3000/README.txt

 Contents:
-  talkscope.c - simple program to send GPIB commands to the scope scopedaq.c - data acquisition program for scope.
+  talkscope.cpp - simple program to send GPIB commands to the scope scopedaq.cpp - data acquisition program for scope.
 Described in header scopedaq.cfg - configuration file for scope.
 List of GPIP commands to override
                  defaults
-  vxi11.rpcl - resource file describing socket connections.
   Makefile - make programs
   README.txt - this file